 Who says a home on wheels can’t look more like your permanent home?
 Just because your RV came with standard decor doesn’t mean you have to keep it.
-There are all sorts of easy and inexpensive ways to dress up the inside of your RV to make it feel much more comfortable and lived in.
+There are all sorts of easy and inexpensive ways to dress up the inside of your RV to make it feel much more comfortable and lived-in.
 In this free lesson, Lauren Grijalva teaches you simple tips for making an RV a home.

-The first method for making an RV a home costs very little but will make a huge difference for the atmosphere of your rig, whether it be a small trailer or a roomier coach.
+The first method for making an RV a home costs very little, but will make a huge difference for the atmosphere of your rig, whether it be a small trailer or a roomier coach.
 Lauren recommends whipping out the paint cans and redoing the walls of your vehicle’s interior.
 A lighter shade of paint can brighten any room and give the appearance of more space.
 And while you’re at it, consider adding shiplap above the bed or in the bathroom and stickers that serve as wallpaper for nice little accents to otherwise plain walls.

 Another easy tip for making an RV a home is to swap the standard light fixtures and cabinet hardware for sleeker, more modern alternatives.
-Manufacturers release more attractive models specifically for RVs, which is great because RV light fixtures often require different voltages and bulbs.
+Manufacturers have released more attractive models specifically for RVs, which is great because RV light fixtures often require different voltages and bulbs.
 Similarly, you can take down the basic shades on your RV’s windows and replace them with decorative curtains that give a homier appearance to your living spaces.